supremake/DisHook/README.md

 ## Usage

-You can access the codes from the Releases section.
+You can access the codes from the [Releases](https://github.com/supremake/DisHook/releases/tag/DisHook) section.

---
+---

 ## İmage